php-fig/fig-standards/proposed/http-middleware/middleware-meta.md

 would have had the benefit of keeping the existing practice of invoking `$next` directly (`$response = $next($request)`).
 However many existing middleware systems already use a class that implements `__invoke()` for the `$next` argument with a different signature: `$request` *and* `$response`.
-Using the same method name has the potential to make PSR-15 completely incompatible with these existing systems without major changes.
+By selecting a different method, PSR-15 may be implemented within existing systems in parallel with existing features, providing a migration path for these libraries and their consumers.
+In some cases, existing `__invoke()` implementations could even proxy to the method defined by PSR-15, or vice versa.

 You can read [the relevant discussion in the mailing list](https://groups.google.com/d/topic/php-fig/V12AAcT_SxE/discussion).